 - Business valuations of several of the nation's largest branded food products companies

 - Valuation of the common and preferred stock of a specialty chemicals company in Texas

 - Common stock valuation of a Northern Europe domiciled metals business as part of a cross border tax strategy

 - ASC 718 (formerly SFAS 123r) stock option valuation of an online gaming company

 - Business valuations of numerous automobile racing facilities (see: auto racetrack valuations) across the country, including: NASCAR oval tracks, drag strips, road courses, test facilities, asphalt paved tracks and DIRT tracks

 - Business valuation for a manufacturer of specialty power generators as part of its planning for potential sale

 - Business valuation of a Hyderabad India specialty electronics manufacturer as part of its joint-venture with a U.S. Company

 - Business valuation of a hi-growth pharmaceutical company for litigation support

-- FASB 142 valuation to test for any goodwill impairment of a leading specialty products retailer
+- ASC 350 business valuation to test for any goodwill impairment of a leading specialty products retailer